Softporn Adventure: Advertising

+Release and media coverage

 The photo accompanying Time's article was of the Softporn Adventure advertisement.
 United Press International also covered the game's release.
-Although Benton's mother and On-Line Systems' Coarsegold, California neighbors disliked the game's erotic content, and the company received hate mail, the positive and negative publicity helped sell an estimated 50,000 copies, an unusually large number especially at a time when Apple had only sold a couple hundred thousand Apple II microcomputers.
+Although Benton's mother and On-Line Systems' Coarsegold, California neighbors disliked the game's erotic content, and the company received hate mail, the positive and negative publicity helped sell an estimated 50,000 copies, an unusually large number, especially at a time when Apple had only sold a couple of hundred thousand Apple II microcomputers.
 Because computer stores did not want to order only one game from On-Line they purchased other software with it; Williams estimated that Softporn temporarily doubled On-Line's sales.
 Benton's own romantic life also reportedly improved.

 Softalk, which covered Apple hardware and software products and had close ties to important advertiser Sierra, published the hot tub advertisement in September 1981.
-For the next year the magazine published many letters to the editor debating the advertisement's morality and appropriateness; the magazine stated that three times as many readers supported publishing it as opposing the advertisement.
+For the next year, the magazine published numerous letters to the editor debating the morality and appropriateness of the ad; the magazine stated that three times as many readers supported publishing it as opposed to the ad.

 Softporn was withdrawn from sale after a few months.
 Customers asked for a version for women, but Benton could not find a female collaborator.
 He worked on other Sierra games until leaving the company in 1985 to found Technology Systems, Inc.

 Reception

 Softline called the Atari version of Softporn "a refreshing change of pace from the average software game" but criticized its sexism, noting the inability to seduce men and reporting that "the parser does not recognize the word woman".
 The magazine stated that the game "reinforces the notion that all computer freaks are emotionally underdeveloped high school and college boys", but nonetheless concluded that it "is hopelessly addicting ... it's just a shame that [the author] didn't take the time to make his program a bit classier".

+The French magazine Jeux & Stratégie praised the embedded gambling mechanics, particularly noting that the blackjack feature is "a success," where players "really feel like you're playing."
+Despite the seedy subject matter, the reviewer was impressed by the puzzle design and mechanics.

+The Dirty Book rated the game "X-tatic", essentially 3 of 4 stars, calling it a "challenging adventure with a twist".